How to explore the Brazilian Pantanal

 We decided to do the Gruta do Lago Azul day tour as this is what we thought Bonito was most famous for.
 We arranged the tour with the hostel and it cost 170R$ per person.
 The tour picked us up from the hostel and took us to the entrance of the cave.
 Once we arrived, they kitted us out with hard hats and then escorted us down into the cave.
 The tour was in Portuguese, so there was a lot of guessing the translation as only some recognisable Spanish words came through.
 But when we were down in the cave, it didn’t really matter.
 We were left to appreciate the intense blue colours of the pools that sparkled in the sunlight.

-One thing to bare in mind when looking at day tours in Bonito is that the agencies split the price into 2 segments.
+One thing to bear in mind when looking at day tours in Bonito is that the agencies split the price into 2 segments.
 First the transfer cost, and second the entrance fee.
 If you have your own transport or know someone with a car, then this makes the day tour a lot more cost effective.

 Bonito during the day